Carter scores career-high 4 goals, Penguins blast Sabres 8-4 - WHIZ News

 Tristan Jarry overcame a sloppy start to finish with 19 saves as Pittsburgh moved two points ahead of Washington for the top spot in the East.
 The Capitals, however, have three games remaining.
 The Penguins have just one, their regular-season finale on Saturday against the Sabres.

-Drake Caggulia scored twice for Buffalo, but Houser’s homecoming ended with a loss to the team he rooted for while growing up in the northern Pittsburgh suburbs.
+Drake Caggiula scored twice for Buffalo, but goaltender Michael Houser’s homecoming ended with a loss to the team he rooted for while growing up in the northern Pittsburgh suburbs.

 The 28-year-old spent nearly a decade before bouncing around the minors before finally reaching the NHL earlier this week.
 He dazzled in a pair of wins over the New York Islanders to earn a third consecutive start.
 Playing in front of more than 20 friends and family, Houser stopped 26 shots but couldn’t keep the NHL’s highest-scoring team under wraps.